Direct From Assam

 Bop is more popular than its bigger grades.

 B O P S M--is shortform for Broken Orange Pekoe Small.
 Size wise it comes after Bop.
 It contains both liquor and flavour.
 Actually more flavour.
 It is very popular among household consumers.
 Since its size is well accepted by consumers, a prospective wholealer can solely sell this grade.
 Those who prefer decent tea, neither strong nor mild with tea aroma, like BOPsm.
-For getting B O P S M, you require 12 holes per inch in a mesh.

 B P-- Means Broken Pekoe.